c0d3x-software/react-away/docs/view/review/decorator.md

 ## Decorators

 Since Javascript decorator is a class-only feature.
 The functional paradigm in React turns native decorators useles.
-Reactful fixes it implementing a functional decorator transpiler.
+React Away fixes it implementing a functional decorator transpiler.

 ## Modelling